 After hair transplantation, you can make the applications recommended by the doctor for crusting.
 Crusting occurs as a result of damage to the scalp.
 These can be uncomfortable for patients.
 Hair transplantation specialists recommend waiting 10 days.
 Usually after 10 days, the shedding begins.
 In case of no spillage, you should consult your doctor.

-You can make an appointment with Erdem Clinic for free hair transplant examination.
+You can make an appointment with Erdem Clinic for a free hair transplant examination.

 Frequently Asked Questions

-How do I get rid of the crusting after hair transplant?
+How do I get rid of the crusting after a hair transplant?